uq-eresearch/thales/doc/thales-install-guide.md

 -----------------------------

-This section describes how to install Ruby on [Fedora](https://fedoraproject.org) 18 as an example of how to setup the required software platform.
-Thales can be installed on other platforms too.
+This section describes how to install Ruby on [Fedora](https://fedoraproject.org) 18, as one example of how to setup the required software platform.
+Thales can be installed on other platforms too, but the steps will be different.

 It uses: